High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises: Numerical experiments

-We demonstrate the convergence behavior of the DCSMD-SW algorithm by graphing the maximum, minimum, and median of the optimization errors $\{F(\ww{x}_{\ell}^T)-F(x^{*})\}_{\ell=1}^{m}$ across $m$ agents, plotted against the total number of iterations $T$.
-The outcomes are presented in Fig. \ref{figure1}, which shows that all agents in the DCSMD-SW algorithm converge at a satisfactory rate.

-We begin by investigating the effect of various sub-Weibull stochastic noises $\xi_{i,t}$ on the convergence of the DCSMD-SW algorithm.
-Specifically, we analyze three distinct types of stochastic noise whose norm meet the sub-Weibull ($\theta$,$\kappa$) condition: uniform noise within the interval $[-0.5,0.5]^n$, Gaussian noise described by $\mathcal{N}(\mathbf{0},10^{-1}I_n)$, and noise elements that follow a Laplace distribution $Laplace(0,10^{-1})$.
-These three scenarios adhere to the sub-Weibull conditions with increasing values of $\theta$.
-The simulation results illustrated in Fig. \ref{figure6} align with our theoretical findings, indicating that the convergence rate of the DCSMD-SW algorithm slightly deteriorates as the tail parameter $\theta$ increases.

-Next, we evaluate how the problem dimension $n$ influences the convergence of the DCSMD-SW algorithm.
-We select three different dimensions: $n = 10$, $n = 20$, and $n = 30$, and plot the median of the optimization errors across all agents against the total number of iterations $T$.
-The results shown in Fig. \ref{figure2} clearly demonstrate that DCSMD-SW exhibits improved optimality with smaller problem dimensions $n$.

-Additionally, we analyze the impact of network size (number of agents $m$) on the convergence of the DCSMD-SW algorithm.
-We consider three different numbers of agents in a ring network: $m = 30$, $m=60$, and $m = 90$, and present the plots of the median of the optimization errors across all agents versus the total number of iterations $T$.
-The findings shown in Fig. \ref{figure3} suggest that the DCSMD-SW algorithm performs more effectively with a smaller network size.

-Subsequently, we explore the selection of a constant stepsize in relation to the time-horizon $T$, specifically $\alpha_t=\huaO(1/\sqrt{T})$.
-We illustrate the convergence of the DCSMD-SW algorithm using this constant stepsize and contrast it with a varying stepsize $\alpha_t= 1/\sqrt{t+1}$ in Fig. \ref{figure5}.
+Next, we explore the selection of a constant stepsize in relation to the time-horizon $T$, specifically $\alpha_k=\huaO(1/\sqrt{T})$.
+We illustrate the convergence of DCSMD-SW using this constant stepsize and contrast it with a diminishing stepsize $\alpha_k= 1/\sqrt{k+1}$ in Fig. \ref{figure5}.
 The results indicate that a well-chosen constant stepsize relative to the time-horizon can lead to a slightly faster convergence rate compared to the varying stepsize approach.
-This aligns with our theoretical conclusions, which suggest that the $(\log T)^2$ order can be eliminated when employing a constant strategy for stepsize selection if the time-horizon $T$ is known.
+This aligns with our theoretical conclusions, which suggest that the $(\log T)^2$ order can be eliminated when employing a constant stepsize strategy.